The best way to get to Sifnos is by boat. In fact unless you have the money to rent

 cars, trucks and people.
 It quiets down very quickly as people disperse around the island.

-For leaving Sifnos you need to get your tickets a day or so in advance.
+For leaving Sifnos you need to get your tickets at least a day or so in advance.
 You can't get on the boat without a ticket.

 Ferry schedules are posted all over town, on buildings and in shop windows as are any changes or added boats.
 Read